 The following information is based on a prefabrication and modularization study conducted by McGraw-Hill Construction.
-The research aimed to assess the modular construction process and its impact on construction productivity utilizing quantitative data and qualitative interviews.
-The study contained 809 participants including architects, contractors, and engineers with modular and traditional construction backgrounds.
+The research aimed to assess the prefabricated construction process and its impact on construction productivity utilizing quantitative data and qualitative interviews.
+The study contained 809 participants including architects, contractors, and engineers with prefabricated and traditional construction backgrounds.
 Please read the whole report here.

 Management of on-site construction activities subcontractor coordination often causes delays.
 Weather and site conditions such as traffic and noise bylaws may also delay projects even further.
 Long construction schedules leave companies vulnerable to material cost fluctuations.

-66% of A/E/C professionals using Modular Construction report that project schedules are decreased.
+66% of A/E/C professionals using prefabricated construction report that project schedules are decreased.
 35% report that project schedules are decreased by 4 weeks or more.
 Reason: Year round construction regardless of weather, short construction due to concurrent work, controlled storage facilities, smart material procurement practices.

 Cost & Budget